Overview

 Getting Started

 Upon loading the application, the system automatically performs a check to ensure audio and interactive features are functioning correctly.
-The interface is divided into several sections for settings, input, sequence generation, playback, and history tracking.
+The interface is divided into several sections for settings, input, sequence generation, ICR quiz, playback, and history tracking.

 User Settings